SAME-SEX MARRIAGE AND THE CONCEPTION OF CHILDREN

 A PROPOSAL TO UNITE MOST PEOPLE

-As a step in that direction, I (John Spritzler, the editor of this web site) will now say what I and some other members of PDRBoston personally think about this issue.
+As a step in that direction, I (John Spritzler, the editor of this web site) will now say what I think about this issue.
 Also, I will create other pages on this website for others to express their views on this question.
 Please send your views to us by email.

-We are not opposed to same-sex marriage per se; we think it should be legal with the following condition:
+I am not opposed to same-sex marriage per se; I think it should be legal with the following condition:

-We think that it should be illegal to deliberately conceive a child with a gamete (egg or sperm) from a person who, at the time of conception, does not fully intend* to raise the child and know and be known by the child as its co-primary** parent (mother or father as the case may be)*** and that only when this is the law should same-sex marriage be legal.
+It should be illegal to deliberately conceive a child with a gamete (egg or sperm) from a person who, at the time of conception, does not fully intend* to raise the child and know and be known by the child as its co-primary** parent (mother or father as the case may be)*** and when, and only when, this is the law should same-sex marriage be legal.

 It is child abandonment when a man donates sperm anonymously or a woman donates an egg anonymously.

 Anonymous sperm donation is illegal in Sweden, Norway, the Netherlands, Britain, Switzerland and Australia.

 How Do Children Conceived by Anonymous Sperm or Egg Donation Feel?

 Please read (click here) the many links to articles and videos by now-adult children of anonymously donated sperm or egg conception to see that there is a real problem with this kind of conception from the child's point of view, even if not from the adults' point of view.
 Reasonable people can disagree about how serious the problem is, but it is wrong to pretend it doesn't exist and that anybody who expresses a concern about it must just be a homophobic bigot.